j-pettit/pfinance/README.md

 Package builds are automatically published to PyPI on each version bump.
 Version changes should follow standard [semantic versioning guidelines](https://semver.org/).

 ## TODO list
-- add support for automated installation of required packages in a local virtual env
 - use commit tagging for versioning
 - content:
   - more functions